 Writing, Cooking, and Glassblowing Classes

 Colorado Cannabis Tours has also launched classes related to marijuana, which is a growing trend in states that have legalized medical or recreational marijuana.
 In this case, Colorado Cannabis Tours again combines activities that don’t require marijuana with cannabis consumption.

 There is a $49 writing class called “Lit on Lit” where writers can, “explore the THC-induced writer within yourself.”
 In the cooking classes, which range from $89 to $149, students learn how to make their own edibles, and in the $399 2-day glass blowing class, students learn how to melt and bend glass and actually make a functional pipe.

-What New Markets are Next for Marijuana?
+What New Markets are Next for the Cannabis Industry?

 The cannabis market is still young, and there are so many opportunities for innovative thinkers with entrepreneurial spirits to join the industry in niche markets.

 While there are legal issues that can create obstacles for marijuana market growth, you can learn from what other entrepreneurs are already doing to operate within the law while offering the types of cannabis experiences that consumers want.

 As laws continue to evolve and the cannabis industry is further legitimized, it will be interesting to see more of these creative businesses emerge.